Matthew Stafford Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Season Stats

-- Stafford has thrown for 2,771 yards (307.9 ypg) to lead Los Angeles, completing 68.2% of his passes and recording 23 touchdown passes and six interceptions this season.

-- He's also contributed in the ground game, with 37 rushing yards (4.1 ypg) on 22 carries.
+- He also has 37 rushing yards on 22 carries, averaging 4.1 yards per game.

 - The Rams have run 58.2% passing plays and 41.8% rushing plays this season.
 They rank second in the NFL in scoring.